cloudbees-days/cloudbees-ci-pipeline-workshop/declarative-basics.md

 # Introduction to Pipelines with CloudBees Core

-In this first set exercises we will create a Multibranch Pipeline project, get an overview of the basic fundamentals of the Declarative Pipeline syntax, get an introduction to Kubernetes based agents, learn how to add conditional logic to a Declarative Pipeline and a global option to the Pipeline to skip the default checkout.
+In this first set exercises we will [create a Multibranch Pipeline project](#create-a-multibranch-pipeline-project), get an overview of the [basic fundamentals of the Declarative Pipeline syntax](#basic-declarative-syntax-structure), get an [introduction to Kubernetes based agents](#kubernetes-agents-with-cloudbees-core) and learn how to [add conditional logic to a Declarative Pipeline](#conditional-execution-with-when).
+But first we have to [add some credentials to our Team Master](#add-github-credentials-to-your-team-master) - a **Username with password** credential for the Multibranch Pipeline project and a **Secret text** credential to [enable GitHub webhook management](#enable-webhook-management-for-github).

 ## Add GitHub Credentials to Your Team Master